abi05-jpg/utopia-launch-agent/README.md

 ## UTOPIA — Marketing & Events AI Agent

-One-line: An AI agent that turns raw meeting transcripts into a LinkedIn post, follow-up email, and press angle using the LAUNCH framework.
+An AI agent that turns raw meeting transcripts into a LinkedIn post, follow-up email, and press angle using the LAUNCH framework.

 ## How to Run